GSA/digitalgov.gov/content/services/electronic-capital-planning-and-investment-control-ecpic.md

 ## Contact Us / How to Participate

-If you are interested in learning more about the eCPIC Tool or the services offered by the GSA eCPIC PMO please contact us viaÂ [email](mailto:ecpic.pmo@gsa.gov).
+If you are interested in learning more about the eCPIC Tool or the services offered by the GSA eCPIC PMO please contact us via [email](mailto:ecpic.pmo@gsa.gov).